UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 We decided to leave IAP behind though and disable Purchasing altogether.
 If you are developing for more Platforms and like us want to use Purchasing in them, just wrap the code for initialising (in unitypurchasing) in [platform dependant directives](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).

+### Bug Unity 2018 & Mavericks
+We got complaints from users that our build crashes upon startup apparently this is caused by a bug between Unity 2018 and Mavericks so if you are using 2018 best to set the Minimum system version to 10.10.0 in your info.plist. [macOS Version History](https://en.wikipedia.org/wiki/MacOS_version_history)

 ## Instructions
 ### You're new at this?
 For a first build just follow all the steps.
 In each folder you will find instructions to deal with the problem at hand in chronology.
 After you finished the steps a first time you can just run "RepeatForUpdatedBuild" to quickly repeat the whole process.
 But you **need** to finish the steps so all the data used is correct otherwise problems will arise.